fomightez/sequencework/ConvertSeq/README.md

  `
  `
  `
- In the `Adjust_Annotation` folder are some scripts for dealing with converting annotation files to be more useful.
+ In the `Adjust_Annotation` folder are some scripts for dealing with converting sequence-associated annotation files to be more useful.

  ----------------------------------------------------------------------
  ----------------------------------------------------------------------